Peter-Herrmann/obi-lib/README.md

 The MUXes connect multiple OBI master devices to a single slave device.
 These MUXes all support only a single outstanding read transaction, meaning that once a read has been accepted on one device, the MUX does not allow any new requests through until the read has been completed for at least one clock posedge.

+The MUXes **do NOT** validate that the masters are requesting an address in the slave device's address range, it is assumed that the request is valid by the time it reaches the MUX.

 # deMUXes

 The deMUXes connect a single OBI master device to multiple slave devices.
 Like the MUXes, they only support a single outstanding read transaction at a time, meaning that once a read has been accepted on one device, the deMUX does not allow any new requests through until the read has been completed for at least one clock posedge.

+The deMUXes also set a `illegal_access_o` flag if the master is attempting to request a transaction from a memory address that does not correspond to any of the ports.

 # Adapters